illydali/proj3-ecomm-react/README.md

 Please note that Heroku will take up to 30 seconds to load.

 # Strategy
 In recents years vinyl records have dramatically increased in popularity - even outselling digital music.
 Many new releases are available on vinyl and even older releases are now being reissued on vinyl.
-With the exception of large, international sites such as Discogs, or non-specialist sites such as eBay there is little in the way of sites that focus on the secondhand and collectible record trade.
+While large, international sites such as Discogs, or non-specialist sites such as eBay focus on the secondhand and collectible record trade, there is little in the way of sites that focus on the new releases of vinyl.

 #### Target Audience
 - Music lovers